kptdev/governance/repo-settings.md

 To get the OpenSSF Best Practices

 1. [Add](https://www.bestpractices.dev/en/projects/new) the repo to the OpenSSF Best Practices list
-2. Add the embedd code from the projects OpenSSF Best Practices page to the README file.
-For example the kpt repos OpenSSF Best Practices page is [this](https://www.bestpractices.dev/en/projects/10656).
+2. Add the embedded code from the projects OpenSSF Best Practices page to the README file.
+For example the kpt repositories, the OpenSSF Best Practices page is [this](https://www.bestpractices.dev/en/projects/10656).

 ## FOSSA